Why Am I Losing Sensitivity In My Penis?

 Diabetes is the most common chronic cause of decreased penile sensitivity Mills sees in his practice, he said.
 This is associated with diabetic neuropathy, a serious diabetes complication in which high blood sugar damages nerves throughout the body.

-While diabetic neuropathy most often presents in the nerves in the legs and the feet, it can affect the penis, too.
+While diabetic neuropathy most often presents in the nerves in the legs and the feet, it can cause a lack of sensitivity in the penis, too.
 Low testosterone can also cause a diminished sensation in the penis.

 Men who have chronic neurodegenerative diseases such as MS or amyotrophic lateral sclerosis (ALS) are generally easy to identify by taking a good patient history, Mills explained.
 MS is a disease in which the immune system attacks the protective sheath that covers the nerves, causing communication problems between the brain and the rest of the body.
 MS can, therefore, have a desensitizing effect on the penis that could result in a lack of sensation.